Velo Antwerpen - Privacy & Cookies Notice – Service2Cities

 Retention of Personal Data

-If you have provided us with Personal Data, your Personal Data will be retained for the duration of your subscription with our Velo Antwerpen, the length of time required by applicable legislation, or otherwise a reasonable period of time (and we or our third party data processors will amend or delete your Personal Data when no longer required).
+If you have provided us with Personal Data, your Personal Data will be retained for the duration of your relationship with us to fulfil the purposes for which we collected it.
+This includes, the length of time required to satisfy any legal, regulatory, accounting and reporting requirements , and to process personal information on you in order to establish or defend legal claims (and we or our third party data processors will amend or dispose of your Personal Data at the end of the relevant retention period).

-What Cookies we use, why we use them, and how they impact you?
+What Cookies we and third parties use, why are they used, and how they impact you

 A cookie is a small text file, typically of letters and numbers (with an ID tag), which may be placed on your computer or mobile when you access our Platforms.
-Cookies generally allow a website or a Smart Application to recognize your device and browsing activity if you return to it, or if you visit another website which recognizes the same cookies.
+Cookies generally allow a website to recognise your device and browsing activity if you return to it, or if you visit another website which recognises the same cookies.

-Session cookies exist just for the life of your current visit whilst you have your browser open.
+Different cookies perform different functions.
+Necessary cookies help you navigate through pages, “storing preferences” information and functionality cookies generally make the website easier to use.
+They exist just for the life of your current visit whilst you have your browser open.
 They are not stored on your hard disk and are erased when you exit your web browser.

 On some of our Platforms you will see ‘social buttons’.
 These allow you to share or bookmark pages on our site.